 New York Dermatologist and Cosmetic Laser Surgeon Dr. Cameron Rokhsar is a fellowship-trained cosmetic surgeon and dermatologist.
 As the leading authority in laser surgery and non-invasive techniques, Dr. Rokhsar has extensive training and expertise in the field of skin tightening and wrinkle reduction.

-Dr. Rokhsar’s New York Botox patients tend to be thrilled with their overall results.
+Most of Dr. Rokhsar’s New York Botox patients tend to be thrilled with their overall results.
 If you’re interested in keeping up with your Botox, contact us to schedule a consultation and an appointment.

 Other Uses for Botox